 Fox files trademark to make ‘Ok Boomer’ meme into a TV show.
-Uh…Ok, Boomers
+Uh . . .
+Ok, Boomers

 — Josh Gerben (@JoshGerben) November 18, 2019

 The “Ok boomer” meme caught fire this year with younger generations dismissing or mocking stereotypical ideas held by baby boomers.
-Baby boomers responded in kind with “Ok millennial” memes and the whole back and forth was bound to have the life span of most memes: short.
+Baby boomers responded in kind with “Ok millennial” memes, and the whole back and forth was bound to have the lifespan of most memes: short.

 However, Fox apparently sees a longer shelf life and filed a trademark application on November 11 to use “Ok Boomer” in the context of a comedy, reality, or game show, which, as one of our editors pointed out so perfectly on Slack, “Trademarking an internet meme invented by the kids to make fun of the olds is the ultimate boomer power move.”